-Who are Blue collar employees and why are they significant:
+Who are Blue-collar employees and why are they significant?

-They not only form the backbone of labor-intensive industries such as construction, manufacturing, oil, and gas, auto & auto ancillaries, warehousing and pharmaceuticals but also of our economy.
+They not only form the backbone of labour-intensive industries such as construction, manufacturing, oil, and gas, auto & auto ancillaries, warehousing, and pharmaceuticals but also of our economy.

-90% of industries have stated acute labor shortage and observed that with access to education systems, government schemes like MNERGA it is becoming increasingly difficult to mobilize resources to join industries at worker level thus impacting production and revenues.
+90% of industries have stated acute labour shortage and observed that with access to education systems, government schemes like MNERGA it is becoming increasingly difficult to mobilize resources to join industries at worker level thus impacting production and revenues.

-Besides these external factors, there are some internal ones as well, which are aggravating the engagement issue for blue collar employees.
-Factors like high wage disparity, very controlled or hazardous working conditions, monotonous and physically exhausting work with no focus on up gradation or growth, leads to low job satisfaction and high disengagement.
+Besides these external factors, there are some internal ones as well, which are aggravating the engagement issue for blue-collar employees.
+Factors like high wage disparity, very controlled or hazardous working conditions, monotonous and physically exhausting work with no focus on up-gradation or growth, leads to low job satisfaction and high disengagement.

 Disengagement of this layer is far more damaging and is visible by the circumstantial evidence in the past where organizations like Honda, Nokia, Maruti had to face the adverse effects of labour unrest.
 But there are enough examples where organizations have gone ahead in defining engagement differently and reaped huge benefits.

-Thus companies need to change the way they treat blue collar workers and look for newer avenues or reform the old ones to drive meaningful engagement.
+Thus companies need to change the way they treat blue-collar workers and look for newer avenues or reform the old ones to drive meaningful engagement.

-It starts with a demographical study of this layer which throws a lot of information related to their lifestyle, expenses, family requirements, affiliations, social needs and intrinsic motivations.
+It starts with a demographical study of this layer which throws a lot of information related to their lifestyle, expenses, family requirements, affiliations, social needs, and intrinsic motivations.

-For example, a research stated that this group places a high value on relationships with co-workers, with 72% workers reporting this to be the most satisfying part of the job.
+For example, research stated that this group places a high value on relationships with co-workers, with 72% of workers reporting this to be the most satisfying part of the job.
 This attribute can be used to design the job in such a way that it provides more interfaces with others and helps them build camaraderie.

 Introduce platforms that provide them with more visibility in the organization or give them the option to monetize the reward points and redeem them for a variety of options.
 Not to forget that money acts as a strong motivator for them.

-SiO places the responsibility for career growth of shop-floor employees and staff on the line manager, HRBP, and the individual.
+SiO places the responsibility for the career growth of shop-floor employees and staff on the line manager, HRBP, and the individual.
 There are programs where skilled labour is being turned into trainers and subject matter experts.
 These interventions give them a sense of self-worth, job security, and higher job satisfaction.

 XOXODAY SaaS platform has understood these organizational challenges well and is offering solutions by gifting customized experiences, vouchers, rewards point mechanism for blue-collar employees (and it can be linked to productivity points) and giving them more visibility in the organization.

 I wish to reinstate the fact that it is near to impossible for companies to achieve growth and profitability they have envisaged for themselves by investing only in